bruensicke/li3_resque/README.md

 ./li3 resque-worker --queues=myqueue
 ```

+This will run indefinitely, though you will likely run it using `nohup`.
 You can pass additional parameters such as the interval between jobs.
 See the help command for more information.